Before I dive into the many benefits of Glutathione, let’s first find out why it has been nicknamed the ‘master antioxidant.

 Before we learn how to maintain good levels, it is important to note that this master antioxidant helps the body stay well and protect it from diseases like cataracts by maintaining the lens transparency.
 In other words, it acts as the main antioxidant in the eyes and reverses the effects of UV light.

 Glutathione also prevents potential brain and nervous system disorders by preventing the many oxidative by-products formed by the brain.
-The brain disorders prevented can range from stroke, trauma and brain injury, Parkinson’s disease, multiple sclerosis and more.
+The brain disorders prevented can range from a stroke, trauma and brain injury, Parkinson’s disease, multiple sclerosis and more.
 The liver is another organ affected by drops in it.
 This is because the liver is responsible for filtering out toxins and turning them into soluble compounds that can be eliminated through bile and urine.

 The two detoxification pathways of the liver, which depend highly on glutathione, suffer most from its depleted supply as they become overwhelmed by toxins which then attack the liver.
 Since the lungs are directly affected by pollutants and contaminants like cigarettes and environmental toxins, its absence in the respiratory tract can trigger some unwanted lung diseases like asthma, chronic obstructive pulmonary and acute respiratory distress syndrome and pulmonary fibrosis.